 Dr. Regina Toolin: Regina is an Associate Professor of Science Education at the University of Vermont.
 Currently, she leads a statewide STEM education initiative that will serve K-12 schools.
 In addition, she directs a number of professional development projects for middle and high school science teachers for the Vermont DOE Math and Science Partnership and the NSF.
 Dr. Toolin, a former middle and high school science teacher, has served as Regional Science Coordinator at BOCES/Northern Westchester, and Professional Developer for New City Public Schools.
 She has collaborated in the development of K-12 science curriculum, including Kids for Biodiversity, Science 21 and grades 6-12 math and science curriculum projects in Westchester County, New York City, and Vermont.
 Dr. Toolin has published research pertaining to science teaching and learning in Science Education, Science Teacher, International Journal of Science Education, Journal of Geoscience Education, and Journal of Science Education and Technology.

-Daniel Welsh: Dan serves on the Lewisboro Town Council.
+Daniel Welsh: Dan has served on the Lewisboro Town Council for over six years.
 He is a resident of South Salem.